Set Drupal to show all errors when developing your module.

 You can show all errors by adding a few lines to your local testing site's settings.php:

-Note: Do not include the opening and closing PHP tags when you copy the code above.
-Those are already there in settings.php
+//Note: Do not include the opening and closing PHP tags when you copy this code

 In addition, navigate to Administration→ Configuration→ Development → logging and errors and select "All messages".
 (This sets